 Why?
 Hands touch many surfaces and can pick up viruses.
 Once contaminated, hands can transfer the virus to your eyes, nose or mouth.
 From there, the virus can enter your body and can make you sick.

 Why?
 The National Department of Health has recommended that everyone should wear cloth face masks to cover your nose and mouth when going out in public to prevent the spread of COVID-19.
 The main benefit of everyone wearing a face mask is to reduce the amount of coronavirus or influenza virus droplets being coughed up by those with the infection.
 Since some people with coronavirus may not have symptoms or may not know they have it, a face mask will protect people around you if you are infected.
+The mask will also help to protect yourself from airborne transmission.
 Click here to learn how to make your own cloth mask.

 Are displaying symptoms of fever, tight chest and/or coughing?
 Contact your healthcare provider immediately.